Physician Assistant Studies Student Handbook

 American Academy of Physician Assistants (AAPA)

-AAPA maintains survival guides on their Student Resources page and you are encouraged to take advantage of the guides to assist you in your education:
+AAPA maintains survival guides on their Student Resources page and, as a student member, you are encouraged to take advantage of the guides to assist you in your education (member login required):

 The Academy's policies are set by the House of Delegates, which meets once a year, and implemented by the Board of Directors.
 The House of Delegates is made up of representatives from the chartered chapters, the Medical and Surgical Congresses, and the Association of PA programs.

 For membership information or further information regarding the PA profession, contact: